 Threshold: To equal to or exceed the retention rate of the peer group of institutions.

-Strategic Goal: The target goal in the Strategic Plan is for a retention rate of 71%.LaGrange College First-Year Retention Rate
+Strategic Goal: The target goal in the Strategic Plan is for a retention rate of 72% by 2028.LaGrange College First-Year Retention Rate

-Over the past four years, the LaGrange College mean retention rate has had a three-year average from a low of 63% to a high of 66%.
-For the peer group three-year averages that are already available, the LaGrange College rate is equal to or exceeds that of the peer group.
-Therefore, the threshold has been met.
+Over the past four years, the LaGrange College mean retention rate has had a three-year average from a low of 63% to a high of 65%.
+For the peer group three-year averages that are available, the LaGrange College rate is equal to or exceeds that of the peer group for one of the years and is one percentage point below the peer group mean for the other two.
+Therefore, the threshold has been met for one of those years.

 In order to help with graduation rates and retention rates from LaGrange College, the College has adopted several strategies.
-These initiatives are described above in the section on graduation rates and include PACE, the DropGuard Early Warning System, the Student Success Task Force, the Summer Bridge Program, First-Year Experience, and the First-Year Experience.
-One other initiative is enhancing the College’s first-year Cornerstone course, which is designed to help transition first-year students to college expectations.
+These initiatives are described above in the section on graduation rates and include PACE, the J1 Retention System, the Advising Dean system, First-Year Experience, and new pedagogical teaching methods.

 -